THE ROLE OF SCIENCE EMBASSIES. HOW THE EXPERTISE OF SCIENTISTS AND TECHNOLOGISTS IS BEING TRANSLATED INTO TANGIBLE SOLUTIONS ON THE GROUND

 -

-PHOEBE KOUNDOURI, Professor, Athens University of Economics and Business & Technical University of Denmark – DTU, Chair SDSN Climate Hub, Co-chair SDSN Europe
+PROF. DR. PHOEBE KOUNDOURI, Athens University of Economics and Business & University of Cambridge; Co-Chair, United Nations GSDR, President World Council of Environmental Economists; Chair SDSN Global Climate Hub; Director AE4RIA

 -